 8But as for me, I am full of power by the Spirit of Yahweh,

-and of judgment, and of might, (Hebrew: mis∙pat) and of might (Hebrew: geburah),
+and of justice (Hebrew: mis∙pat) and of might (Hebrew: geburah),

 to declare to Jacob his disobedience, and to Israel his sin.